neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ## The official Postgres versioning policy

-To better understand [Neon's Postgres Version Support Policy](#neon-version-support-policy), it's useful to first grasp the official Postgres versioning policy and numbering system.
+To better understand [Neon's Postgres Version Support Policy](#neon-version-support-policy), it’s helpful to first familiarize yourself with the official Postgres versioning policy and numbering system.
 You can refer to the official [PostgreSQL Versioning Policy](https://www.postgresql.org/support/versioning/) documentation for details, but here’s a condensed summary:

 ### Major versions